rzachariah/ConnectedColors/README.md

 Watch Google Tech Lead's presentation of his interview question [here](https://youtu.be/IWvbPIYQPFM).

 ## Problem Summarized
 Given a grid of colored cells, find the maximum number of connected colors.

-The problem is a variation of the Flood Fill algorithm.
+The problem is a variation of Flood Fill.

 ## Domain
 I introduce a Color enum and a Node type.
 The Node includes coordinates, a Color and a Processed flag (to avoid redundant work).